-Martini Bar at the Raleigh
+Martini Bar at the Raleigh (Closed)

 1775 Collins Ave., Mid-Beach

-Hidden inside The Raleigh Hotel, the Martini Bar has been a Miami staple for more than 70 years.
+Hidden inside the Raleigh Hotel, the Martini Bar has been a Miami staple for more than seventy years.
 The old-school mahogany bar (backdropped with every bottle imaginable) is staffed with some of the city's best bartenders, who specialize in cocktails made with super fresh ingredients, like the Russian Spring Punch, a vodka drink made with raspberries and lemon juice syrup, or the Never Say Never, a rum drink with strawberry, mint, and basil.
 Needless to say, an extra-dirty martini is still the order of choice.